binkley/kotlin-rational/README.md

 potentially provide handling of infinitesimals.
 However, the abstraction bleeds between subclasses.
 It is unclear if a sealed class makes clearer code.

+### Avoid duplication

+One of the implementation choices was to share common code between `FixedBigRational` and `FloatingBigRational` as much as possible.
+To do this in Kotlin, these types extend a common base class, `BigRationalBase` and either member functions, or extension functions on a generic type.

+More interesting is avoiding duplication of class-level properties (constants) and functions while retaining subtype-specific behavior.
+An example is a constant like `ONE` or a shared factory method like `valueOf`.
+An example of subtype-specific behavior is that `FloatingBigDecimal.valueOf` produces `NaN` for a rational like `1 over 0`, but `FixedBigRational.valueOf` raises an `ArithmeticException`.

+To avoid duplication for class-level features, the companion objects for `FixedBigRational` and `FloatingBigRational` extend `BigRationalCompanion`.
+That companion objects are full types and can extend base classes and implement interfaces is an underappreciated feature of Kotlin.

 ### GCD vs LCM

 There are several places that might use LCM (_eg_, dividing rationals).
 This